andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - MD level: through the heavy big hatch down to the true MD level, where there's the oil stratum.
 Squall gets down from the fallen ladder.
   - White SeeDs come abroad the Balamb Garden deck.
   - Squall and Rinoa jump down on the solar panels.
+  - Battle of the Gardens: Squall and Rinoa land after flying with the paratrooper's jetpack.
 - `2164 seifer_swings_gunblade`: when annoyed; while chasing soldiers; to give orders; when fighting inside the TV station; when interrogating Squall.
 - `2177 common_footsteps_jump`:
   - Dollet exam: Galbadian soldiers jumping down from above.